YousefShams/fitmotion_privacy_policy/privacy_policy.md

 ## Information We Collect:

 ### Personal Information:
-When creating an account, we may collect your name, email address, and other relevant details.
+When creating an account, we will collect your name, email address, password, gender, fitness goals, current fitness level, fitness activity, height, weight and optionally your profile picture.

 ### Usage Data:
 We collect information on how you interact with the App, including workout data, progress, and preferences.